erichuffman/cts_demo-7.x/README.md

 cts_demo
 ========

-A Drupal theme used for a custom theme settings demonstration
+A Drupal theme used for a custom theme settings demonstration.